-The Christchurch City Council Heritage Team has written brochures to guide you on historic walking tours - within easy walking distances - and on longer historic trails, which require the use of public transport.
+Council Heritage brochures can guide you on historic walking tours with easy walking distances, as well as on longer historic trails requiring the use of public transport.

 For the Inner-City Heritage Trail, allow about 30 minutes to walk from the inner-city to the last site at Barbadoes Street.

-While the Canterbury earthquakes in 2010 and 2011 had a significant impact on Christchurch’s built heritage, much remains in Central Christchurch which is perfect for exploring.
-Our heritage places are unique treasures for our present and future generations of residents and visitors to enjoy.
+While the Canterbury Earthquakes of 2010- 2011 had a significant impact on Christchurch’s built heritage, much remains in central Christchurch that is perfect for exploring.
+Our heritage places are unique treasures for present and future generations of residents and visitors to enjoy.

 Discover our special places and their fascinating stories in this walking guide.
-Though a large number of heritage buildings were demolished following the earthquakes, some damaged buildings have already been repaired and strengthened and are operational and accessible.
-Other earthquake damaged buildings are currently undergoing repairs, or have temporary protection measures in place while decisions are made about their future – these are identified as earthquake damaged in this brochure.
-For your safety please observe security fencing and other safety measures.
+As this brochure was last updated in 2013 a number of the earthquake-damaged buildings identified in this brochure have now been repaired and strengthened.
+Some places are still undergoing repairs or have temporary protection measures in place.
+For your safety, please observe security fencing and other safety measures.